ma-compbio/scGHOST/README.md

 - `data_directory` : the output directory of scGHOST
 - `chromosomes` : the list of chromosomes to apply scGHOST to. default: autosomes
 - `chrom_sizes` : file path to the chromosome sizes file. default: `data/hg38.chrom.sizes`
+- `chrom_indices` : file path to chrom indices if previously computed.
+Development flag to save time over multiple runs on the same dataset.
+Default: `null`
 - `embeddings_path` : file path to the Higashi embeddings `.npy` file for each cell in the dataset
 - `higashi_scab_path` : file path to Higashi scA/B scores `.h5` file
 - `cell_type` : the cell type in the dataset to apply scGHOST on; use `null` to apply scGHOST to all cell types in the dataset. default: `null`